AI-Guru/helibrunna/README.md

 pip install -r requirements-raspberry.txt
 ```

+Note: Installing the dependencies might take a while, because ONNX is compiled from source using cmake.

 ## Dataset Preprocessing

 Usually the dateset preprocessing happens very early when you start a training.
 Some datasets might require you to preprocess in a separate step.
 This is how you can do it: